szabgab/slides/perl-programming/scalars.md

 ![](examples/scalars/read_from_stdin_chomp.pl)

-<command>chomp</command> will remove the new line "\n" character from the end of the string if there was one.
+`chomp` will remove the new line "\n" character from the end of the string if there was one.